TimoGuy/BTZC_game_engine/README.md

             - Also will completely freeze the game for the physics to catch up.
         - [x] Get physics interpolation over to render object via physics engine thing.
         - [ ] Get renderobject to pull in physics object.
+            - @WAIT!!!! @PROBLEM: In order for the physics object to calculate the interpolated transform, it needs the interpolation value from the engine, which the phys object doesn't have a reference to!
+            - Could have it be inserted into the pre-render functions?
+            - [x] Get the overall function structure.
+            - [ ] Write the script that actually does the tethering.
     - [ ] Create gameobjects which create both render objects and physics objects.
         - [x] Create script system (can add script entry into the `LIST_OF_SCRIPTS` macro and then define it somewhere else in the application).
         - [ ] Has these properties.